Vasectomy: History

 The first human vasectomies were performed in the late 19th century.
 The procedure was initially used mainly as a treatment for prostate enlargement and as a eugenic method for sterilizing "degenerates".
 Vasectomy as a method of voluntary birth control began during the Second World War.

 The first recorded vasectomy was performed on a dog in 1823.
 The first human vasectomies were performed to treat benign prostatic hyperplasia, or enlargement of the prostate.
 Castration had sometimes been used as a treatment for this condition in the 1880s, but, given the serious side effects, doctors sought alternative treatments.
 The first to suggest vasectomy as an alternative to castration may have been James Ewing Mears (in 1890), or Jean Casimir Félix Guyon.

 The first human vasectomy is thought to have been performed by Reginald Harrison.
 By 1900, Harrison reported that he had performed more than 100 vasectomies with no adverse outcomes.

 In the late 1890s, vasectomy also came to be proposed as a eugenic measure for the sterilization of men considered unfit to reproduce.
 The first case report of vasectomy in the United States was in 1897, by A. J. Ochsner, a surgeon in Chicago, in a paper titled, "Surgical treatment of habitual criminals".
 He believed vasectomy to be a simple, effective means for stemming the tide of racial degeneration widely believed to be occurring.
 In 1902, Harry C. Sharp, the surgeon at the Indiana Reformatory, reported that he had sterilized 42 inmates in an effort to both reduce criminal behavior in those individuals and prevent the birth of future criminals.

 Eugen Steinach (1861–1944), an Austrian physician, believed that a unilateral vasectomy (severing only one of the two vasa deferentia) in older individuals could restore general vigor and sexual potency, shrink enlarged prostates, and cure various ailments by somehow boosting the hormonal output of the vasectomized testicle.
 This surgery, which became very popular in the 1920s, was undertaken by many wealthy individuals, including Sigmund Freud and W. B. Yeats.
 Since these operations lacked rigorous controlled trials, any rejuvenating effect was likely due to the placebo effect, and with the later development of synthetic injectable hormones, this operation fell out of vogue.

 Vasectomy began to be regarded as a method of consensual birth control during the Second World War.
 The first vasectomy program on a national scale was launched in 1954 in India.

-The procedure is seldom performed on dogs, with castration remaining the preferred reproductive control option for canines.
-It is regularly performed on bulls.
+In the 1970s, India enacted a coercive sterilization campaign which resulted in millions of vasectomies.
+Today, India's sterilization program focuses on coercing poor women.